 Join

-When you configure the Join processor, you specify the type of join and the names of columns with matching values used to perform the join.
+When you configure the Join processor, you specify the type of join to perform and the join condition to use.

 Join Types